 While many of the complications from LASIK have been minimized, no surgery is without risk.
 There is no greater cost regarding LASIK than if your procedure does not go as planned and you have complications.
 When that happens, you may find yourself looking for another surgeon to help manage problems.
 All of the LASIK Surgeons in the Trusted LASIK Surgeons Directory have actual experience in managing problems due to a surgery performed by another eye doctor.
 This means they have the practicable experience and knowledge to help avoid serious complications in the first place.
 In addition, these surgeons are often sought as expert witnesses in legal cases when there are significant complications because of their research, knowledge, and expertise in the field of refractive surgery.

-Even the most qualified doctor has had a few patients who suffer from complications.
+Even the most qualified doctor has had a few patients who suffer from lingering complications.
+No surgery is without risks and LASIK is no exception.
 A true LASIK expert surgeon can help minimize potential complications, and in those rare cases where there are problems, the patient can have the confidence that this surgeon has the competence and experience to help manage those complications.
 Patients who choose a less qualified surgeon and later have problems often have to incur significant expenses in hiring a new surgeon who has the expertise to treat them.
-Most LASIK procedures lead to successful outcomes without complications, but why take unnecessary risks by choosing a less qualified surgeon?
+While LASIK procedures lead to very successful outcomes without serious complications, why take unnecessary risks by choosing a less qualified surgeon?

 Many practices offer free initial screening consultations.
 Because there is no guarantee that the person who comes into the office for a consultation will become a patient, some laser eye centers do charge a fee.
 If your research of the surgeon shows that he or she is highly qualified, that should not dissuade you from seeing them.
 Their time is valuable.
 A surgeon who charges a consultation fee may be less likely to push for LASIK surgery than one who does not charge one.
 Many (if not most) of those practices that do charge a consultation fee will apply it to your LASIK (or other refractive surgery) fee.
 In those cases, we recommend that you have to verify or ask that the consultation fee to be applied to any surgery performed by that practice.